-CeCe Winans has a new album coming out in March called “Believe For It,” and she debuted a few songs at her first live, virtual special called “An Evening of Thanksgiving,” which aired on February 21 at 7 p.m.
-CST.
+CeCe Winans released a new album in March called “Believe For It,” and she debuted a few songs at her first live, virtual special called “An Evening of Thanksgiving,” which aired in February.

 Compassion International, a Christian ministry aimed at finding sponsors for children worldwide, has partnered with Winans for the event.
 She’s also a strong supporter of their work and has sponsored a few children herself.
 It’s a fitting partnership, given new songs are meant to encourage people, and that’s how she sees the work of Compassion.